ReneMuala/Meedit/README.md

 # How to get
 to get meedit you need to have:
 * GCC/G++ compiler
+* cmake
 * ncurses library

 Then follow the steps in "how_to_get.txt".

-- > abra "README_Pt.md" para ver este arquivo em português.
+- > abra "README_Pt.md" para ver este arquivo em portugues.